cdt-data-science/cdt-tea-slides/2016/jfowers/gridengine/gridengine_basics.md

 * Automatic resource allocation doesn't appear to take into account GPU use...
 * ...working with Charles and Iain Rae on that
 * IPython Notebook solution isn't very secure
+* If you are running a script containing `longjob` using `qsub`, how is your kerberos ticket handled

 # Tips